527 organization: Legal history

-In Carey et al. v.
-FEC – RADM James J. Carey, USN (ret), chairman of the National Defense PAC, along with the PAC and a prospective donor, brought suit after the FEC deadlocked on a 2010 Advisory Opinion Request (see AO 2010-20), in which the PAC sought permission to operate both an independent expenditure PAC and a traditional PAC that could make contributions to candidates and was subject to fundraising restrictions.
-Carey's victory in the court now allows organizations to operate both traditional and "Super" PACs.
+In Carey v.
+FEC (2012), Rear Admiral James J. Carey, USN (ret), chairman of the National Defense PAC, along with the PAC and a prospective donor, brought suit after the FEC deadlocked on a 2010 Advisory Opinion Request (see AO 2010-20), in which the PAC sought permission to operate both an independent expenditure PAC and a traditional PAC that could make contributions to candidates and was subject to fundraising restrictions.
+Carey's victory in the court now allows organizations to operate both traditional and super PACs.

 Public opinion

-A February 2010 poll from the Pew Research Center found that 68 percent of Americans disapprove of the Supreme Court's decision to allow corporations to make expenditures on behalf of candidates during elections.
+A February 2010 poll from the Pew Research Center found that 68 percent of Americans disapprove of the Supreme Court's decision in Citizens United v.
+FEC to allow corporations to make expenditures on behalf of candidates during elections.
 Seventeen percent approve of the expenditures, and 15 percent of respondents said they were unsure.

 An October 2010 Bloomberg poll found that 47 percent of Americans say they would be less likely to support a political candidate if his campaign was supported by advertising paid for by anonymous business groups.
 According to the pollster, 41 percent said that it would not matter, and 9 percent said they would be more likely to back the candidate.